Singularities of equidistants and global centre symmetry sets of Lagrangian submanifolds: Affine-Lagrangian stable singularities of the GCS

-\begin{rem} Not all $(1,2m)$-$\mathcal R^+$-stable singularities can be realizable as singularities of generating families $F$ for $\mathcal L$ which are of the special form given in Theorem \ref{gen-fam}.
+So $\Delta(L)$ is a caustic of $B_k^\pm$ and $E_{1/2}(L)$ is tangent to $\Delta(L)$ at $0$. \end{proof} \begin{rem} Not all $(1,2m)$-$\mathcal R^+$-stable singularities can be realizable as singularities of generating families $F$ for $\mathcal L$ which are of the special form given in Theorem \ref{gen-fam}.
 In the next section, in Theorem \ref{real-lag-curve}, we prove that the $A_2^{A_2}$ singularity is not realizable for Lagrangian curves. \end{rem}